- Department Overview

 Enology and Viticulture

 Designed as an introduction to the processes of establishing a vineyard.
 Emphasis on site selection, vine varieties, soil preparation, planting methods, vineyard layout, and equipment requirements.
+Prerequisite: Successful completion of EV 107, Viticulture Practicum II.

 EV-102: Maintaining a Vinifera Vineyard, Credits = 1 - 5

 Provides the skills necessary for maintaining the vineyard from the point of dormancy through the harvest.
 Emphasizes crop monitoring techniques, pruning methods, bloom, vine manipulation, determining vine health, as well as the relationship that exists between the grower and the vintner.
+Prerequisite: Successful completion of EV 101.

 EV-107: Introduction to Viticulture and Enology, Credits = 5

 A survey of the different viticultural and winemaking practices employed in wine production during harvest.
 Emphasis on vineyard harvest operations including: maturity sampling, bird netting and fall harvest.
 Involves the vintage productions of wines sold at College Cellars.
 Basic sensory analysis of wines will be performed to begin the process of palate training.
+Prerequisite: Instructor permission.

 EV-108: Wine Industry Marketplace, Credits = 3